Solr Upgrade Notes

 The behavior of the

-parameter has changed to reduce the risk of exponential query expansion when dealing with pathological query strings.A default upper limit of 1024 clauses is now enforced at the node level.
+maxBooleanClausesparameter has changed to reduce the risk of exponential query expansion when dealing with pathological query strings.A default upper limit of 1024 clauses is now enforced at the node level.
 This was the default prior to 7.0, and it can be overridden with a new global parameter in

-.
+solr.xml.
 This limit will be enforced for all queries whether explicitly defined by the user (or client), or created by Solr and Lucene internals.An identical parameter is available in

-.If your use case demands that you a lot of OR or AND clauses in your queries, upon upgrade to 8.1 you may need to adjust the global
+solrconfig.xmlfor limiting the size of queries explicitly defined by the user (or client), but this per-collection limit will still be restricted by the global limit set insolr.xml.If your use case demands that you a lot of OR or AND clauses in your queries, upon upgrade to 8.1 you may need to adjust the global

-parameter since between 7.0 and 8.1 the limit was effectively unbounded.For more information about the new parameter, see the section Format of solr.xml: maxBooleanClauses.
+maxBooleanClausesparameter since between 7.0 and 8.1 the limit was effectively unbounded.For more information about the new parameter, see the section Format of solr.xml: maxBooleanClauses.

 Security